Webist/InterServices/app/readme.md

 There is no framework, which would bring many benefits, to develop in a boxed area.
 Instead architectural principles that challenges the best practices in software development.

-Seven different type of folders meets the requirements of the MOM.
+Nine different type of folders meets the requirements of the MOM.

 + Spec
 Specification data (interfaces, config).

 + Handler
-Controller specific Handlers or Middleware's
+Controller specific Handlers/Components or Middleware's

 + Controller
 The entry points

++ Service
+External service connection/adapters

 + DataStorage
-Data Store
+File Data Store

++ Source
+Data providing for Read / Query

-+ Service
++ Event
-External service connection/adapters, microservices
+Data providing for Write / Command

 + Exception
 Controller specific error handlers

 + View
-Layout, templates composition and rendering model
+Layout, templates composition and rendering